Sibu1054/Inventory-Management-and-Billing-System/README.md

-# 🛒 Inventory Management and Billing System (Python)
+# 🛒 Inventory Management and Billing System

 This project is a command-line-based Inventory Management and Billing System developed in Python using basic file handling and user input.
 It allows: